lrfinotti/ONR_DS/README.md

 The full set of notebooks and necessary data sets can be found in the found in the file [notebooks.zip](notebooks.zip).

+### Videos

-A play list for videos for each notebook can be found here: [Python for Data Science](https://youtube.com/playlist?list=PL0hG_ZfAGizsv8VvBSwgu7zUVhko35cUE).  (**Note:** These videos are less than perfect, but expose the main topics of each notebook.
-I intend to rerecord them with better quality in the future, if time allows.)
+I've made a few quick videos for each notebook.
+A playlist with all the videos can be found here: [Python for Data Science](https://youtube.com/playlist?list=PL0hG_ZfAGizsv8VvBSwgu7zUVhko35cUE).
+There are links for each individual video (together with the corresponding notebook) below.

+**Note:** Although I believe that the notebooks provide a good introduction to the topics, the accompanying videos are *less than perfect* (to say the least).
+Hopefully they can still provide an adequate exposition of the main topics of each notebook.
+(I intend to rerecord them with better quality in the future, if time allows.)

 ### Acknowledgment

-Many of the topics and examples in these notebooks were inspired by (or simply taken from) [Computational and Inferential Thinking: The Foundations of Data Science](https://inferentialthinking.com/chapters/intro.html), by A. Adhikari, J. DeNero, D. Wagner.
+Many of the topics and examples in these notebooks were inspired by (or simply taken from) the book [Computational and Inferential Thinking: The Foundations of Data Science](https://inferentialthinking.com/chapters/intro.html), by A. Adhikari, J. DeNero, D. Wagner.

 On the other hand, while this text uses its own module [datascience](http://www.data8.org/datascience/) for data frame manipulations, [pandas](https://pandas.pydata.org/) is used in the notebooks provided.

 ## Topics